mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 ### Payment Methods

-In addition to cards e Pix, you can offer other payment choices on your website.
+In addition to cards and Pix, you can offer other payment choices on your website.

 | Type of payment method | Payment method |
 | --- | --- |